celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

 These error messages are the same as the ones we used in our contract.
-We simply copy and paste them here and assign them to a variable.
-This has the advantage of making our tests more readable and easier to maintain, this way if we change the error message in our contract, we will only have to change it in one place.
+We simply copied and pasted them here and assigned them to a variable.
+This has the advantage of making our tests more readable and easier to maintain.
+This way, if we change the error message in our contract, we will only have to change it in one place.

 This should give you the following result: